-Economic Impact
+Among the main factors taken into consideration in managing the Company's sustainability are Economic Impact, Environmental Impact and Social Impact.

+These three priority areas have been identified in order to form an integrated sustainability statement.
+The material sustainability matters within the areas are also defined below.
+This Statement provides a narrative of the Company on-going sustainability journey in line with the Bursa Malaysia Sustainability Reporting Guide.

+SUSTAINABILITY STATEMENT

-At EDARAN, we appreciate that the practice of sustainability translates to reduction of waste, higher economic value, higher productivity, better benefits, good public relations and good will.
-We regard sustainability as sound business because it is essentially not only about next month's profit but it is about future value.
+Managing The Matter Material Matter Material Matter Economic Impact Business Performance At EDARAN, we appreciate that the practice of Business Plan Technology / Innovation / sustainability translates to reduction of waste, Risk Management Committee higher economic value, higher productivity, Digitalisation System Key Risk Profile better benefits, good public relations and good will.
+We regard sustainability as sound business practices as it is essentially not only about next month's profit but it is about future value.
 We agree as well that leading companies will be those that provide goods and services that reach their customers in ways that address the world's challenges, especially the challenges of climate change, limited resources and loss of species.
 We believe that more and more, our value as a company will be measured not merely on the merits of its economic value but also by our contribution to sustainability and by our performance on the environmental and social fronts.

-Environmental Impact

-On the humanitarian front, we strive to practice sustainability of our habitats and surroundings because of the universal good that can be derived from these practices.
+Ethics & Integrity The Company has established and implemented ▶ Group Charter Code of Conduct a Group Charter and code of ethics to all members of the staff including supplier and No Gift Policy customer.
+Anti Bribery and Anti Corruption Policy Whistleblowing Policy Environment Impact Biodiversity Awareness On the humanitarian front, we strive to practice ► Group Charter Edaran Sports Club - Recycle. sustainability of our habitats and surroundings because of the universal good that can be derived Reuse and Reduce from these practices.
 At its most fundamental level, sustainability means a greener earth, more resources and a high quality of life.
 For these reasons and several others, we uphold that environmental stewardship is obligatory upon all human beings.
 We maintain that it is the duty of every person to preserve their immediate environments, their natural heritage and natural resources by reducing their actions that destroy these life giving resources.
 Unless all human beings begin to appreciate the interdependence of man and all other creations of this planet for survival and harmony, our fear is that we may never learn the value and the exigency of sustainability in our world.
 And if at length we finally learn, we hope it may not be too late.

-Social Impact

-A fundamental and early mission of EDARAN was to help young graduates by providing them a platform to put into practice their knowledge and competencies in IT.
-We will continue to provide the avenues and opportunities for the application and pursuit of knowledge, with the aim of developing quality human resources.
+Social Impact A fundamental and early mission of EDARAN Human Rights and ► Group Charter Edaran Sports Club - Donations Community was to help young graduates by providing them a platform and opportunity to put into practice and Fund Raising their knowledge and competencies in IT.
+We will Occupational Health and Safety continue to provide the avenues and at the Workplace Regulation opportunities for the application and pursuit of knowledge, with the aim of developing quality human resources.
 IT deals with components and knowledge that become obsolete in quick time.
 Skills taught and knowledge acquired are soon rendered useless as new technology rewrites the script.
 EDARAN's solution is to share new knowledge, train and re-train and impart new skills necessary to enable its employees as well as its customers and all stakeholders to stay relevant.

-sustainability statement
+SUSTAINABILITY STATEMENT